profjsb/my-content/content/authors/josh/_index.md

 - Researchers
 - Visitors
 ---
-Josh is an astronomy professor at the [University of California, Berkeley](https://berkeley.edu) teaching radiative processes, high-energy astrophysics, astronomy data lab, and a graduate-level "Python for Data Science" course.
+Josh is the chair of the Astronomy Department and professor at the [University of California, Berkeley](https://berkeley.edu) teaching radiative processes, high-energy astrophysics, astronomy data lab, and a graduate-level "Python for Data Science" course.
 He has [published over 300 refereed articles](/publication) largely on time-domain transients events, artificial intelligence, and telescope/insight automation.
 His [book on gamma-ray bursts](https://www.amazon.com/Gamma-Ray-Bursts-Princeton-Frontiers-Physics/dp/0691145571), a technical introduction for physical scientists, was published by Princeton University Press.
 Josh has been awarded the Data-Driven Discovery prize from the Gordon and Betty Moore Foundation and the Pierce Prize from the American Astronomical Society; he is also a former Sloan Fellow, Junior Fellow at the Harvard Society, and Hertz Foundation Fellow.
 He was co-founder and CTO of Wise.io, an AI application startup, acquired by GE in 2016.

 Much of Josh's current group activities can be found at [ML4Science](https://www.ml4science.org).